It's never too late for further development

 11 June 2021

-Digital Leadership participant Sarah Slack offers a stark insight into her journey from retail work to senior leadership, and how the Warwick Executive Diploma has helped hone her evolving skills.
+Digital Leadership participant Sarah Slack offers an insight into her journey from retail work to senior leadership, and how the Warwick Executive Diploma has helped hone her evolving skills.

 Upon receiving my GCSE results as a teenager, there was never an expectation that I would pursue further academic qualifications, so at 16, I found myself working in retail.
 I quickly realised that I was capable of achieving more, and I had a strong desire to make a bigger contribution to society.

 Moving straight into a role in the public sector, I was immediately supported and enjoyed the hands-on approach to learning.
 For the next 15 years of my career, I undertook work-based learning across many different roles which really gave me a breadth and depth to public sector service delivery.
 Between taking time out for maternity leave and working part-time, I managed to achieve a senior leadership position.